CentreForDigitalHumanities/I-analyzer/frontend/src/app/shared/dropdown/README.md

 - `[value]` input: this sets the selected value in the menu - use this to set the value from the parent component.
 - `[disabled]` input: if `true`, this disables the entire menu.
+- `[labelledBy]` input: sets the ID of the element labelling the dropdown.
+This is required to make the dropdown accessible.
 - `(onChanges)` output: emits all changes to the selected value, including when it is set through input.
 If you only want to listen to UI events, use `(onSelect)` on the individual items instead.